-Feng Liu[®], Kaiping Xue[®], Senior Member, IEEE, Jinjiang Yang[®], Jing Zhang[®], Zixuan Huang[®], Jian Li[®], Senior Member, IEEE, and David S.L.
-Wei[®], Senior Member, IEEE
+Feng Liu, Kaiping Xue, Senior Member, IEEE, Jinjiang Yang, Jing Zhang, Zixuan Huang, Jian Li, Member, IEEE, David S.L.
+Wei, Senior Member, IEEE

 Abstract-Searchable Symmetric Encryption (SSE) is a valuable cryptographic tool that allows a client to retrieve its outsourced data from an untrusted server via keyword search.
-Initially, SSE research primarily focused on the efficiency-security trade-off.
+Initially, SSE research primarily focused on the efficiencysecurity trade-off.
 However, in recent years, attention has shifted towards range queries instead of exact keyword searches, resulting in significant developments in the SSE field.
-Despite the advancements in SSE schemes supporting range queries, many are susceptible to leakageabuse attacks due to volumetric profile leakage.
-Although several schemes exist to prevent volume leakage, these solutions prove inefficient when dealing with large-scale datasets.
-In this article, we highlight the efficiency-security trade-off for range queries in SSE.
+Despite the advancements in SSE schemes supporting range queries, many are susceptible to leakage-abuse attacks due to volumetric profile leakage.
+Although several schemes exist to prevent volume leakage, these solutions prove inefficient when dealing with largescale datasets.
+In this paper, we highlight the efficiency-security trade-off for range queries in SSE.
 Subsequently, we propose a volume-hiding range SSE scheme that ensures efficient operations on extensive datasets.
 Leveraging the order-weighted inverted index and bitmap structure, our scheme achieves high search efficiency while maintaining the confidentiality of the volumetric profile.
-To facilitate searching within largescale datasets, we introduce a partitioning strategy that divides a broad range into disjoint partitions and stores the information in a local binary tree.
+To facilitate searching within large-scale datasets, we introduce a partitioning strategy that divides a broad range into disjoint partitions and stores the information in a local binary tree.
 Through an analysis of the leakage function, we demonstrate the security of our proposed scheme within the ideal/real model simulation paradigm.
-Our experimental results further validate the practicality of our scheme with real-life largescale datasets.
+Our experimental results further validate the practicality of our scheme with real-life large-scale datasets.